therealnicoroshi/modlist/README.md

    ### MO2 and System Settings

-   ## 1. Run mod organizer as admin.

-   Right click the Mod Organiazer 2.exe located in the MO2 folder and click on Properties.

-   In the Compatability Tab check mark 'Run this Program as Administrator'

-   ## 2. Exclude MO2 from your Anti-Virus
+   ## 1. Exclude MO2 from your Anti-Virus

    For Windows Defender click Windows tab in bottom left